-This was where the Can Can dance was born during that magnificent period in French history – the Belle Époque.
+This was where the Can Can dance was born during that magnificent period in French history, the Belle Époque.

-In this post we’re going to share with you everything you need to know to visit the Moulin Rouge in Paris yourself, from how to get here, through to how to get tickets, the dress code, and more.
+In this post we’re going to share everything you need to know to visit the Moulin Rouge in Paris, from how to get here, to how to get tickets, the dress code, pricing, and more.
+This is all based on our own experience visiting the Moulin Rouge.

 Table of Contents: